exonum/exonum-doc/src/advanced/time.md

 ### Transactions

-The service implements a single transaction type, allowing a validator to output its current time, authenticated by the validator’s digital signature.
+The service implements a single transaction type, allowing a validator to output its current time, authenticated by the validator digital signature.

 The logic of transaction execution is as follows:

 1. Check that the transaction signer is one of the validators.
 If not, quit.
-2. Check that the time indicated in the transaction is greater than the submitting validator's timestamp specified in the storage.
+2. Check that the time indicated in the transaction is greater than the submitting validator timestamp specified in the storage.
 If not, quit.
-3. Update validator’s time in the `validators_time` index.
+3. Update validator time in the `validators_time` index.
 4. If the number of timestamps in the index belonging to the current validators is at least `2f + 1`, where `f = (n - 1) / 3` is the maximum number of Byzantine validators, then perform the following steps; else quit.